Skip to content

 The threats that hit law firms aren't generic.

 Email-based invoice redirection targeting conveyancers is now the most common real loss we see in the Western Australian market.
 A fraudster compromises a client's email, watches the settlement, and sends revised bank details at the right moment.
 Your practice-management software doesn't see it.
-Your secretary does, and she believes the email because it's from the right person.
+Your conveyancing clerk does, and they believe it because it's from the right person.

 Client-driven audits are also arriving.
 Larger corporate clients are now asking mid-tier firms for evidence of MFA, offboarding controls, and data-handling practices before renewing engagement letters.
 The questions are basic; the issue is whether your current setup can answer them with evidence when asked.